 Using repeaters in Design Studio

 When a data source contains a list of items (such as multiple products), a repeater can be used to create a copy of a layout element for each item in the data source.
-Or, in the case of product feed, a copy for each of the items (based on their unique ID) that you specify in the Products field.
+Or, in the case of a product feed, a copy for each of the items (based on their unique ID) that you specify in the Products field.

 When to use repeaters

-To see how the layout looks with actual data, let's specify the IDs / SKUs of two specific items from the product feed in the Products field:
+To see how the layout looks with actual data, specify the IDs / SKUs of two specific items from the product feed in the Products field:

 This confirms that everything has been set up correctly.

-To keep in mind
+Things to keep in mind

 Repeating columns

-• 50% width: Two columns
+• 50% width: two columns

-• 33.3336% width: Three columns
+• 33.3336% width: three columns

-• 25% width: Four columns
+• 25% width: four columns

 A new row is automatically created if the total width exceeds 100%.